 Democrats, GOP far apart as virus aid talks intensify

-WASHINGTON (AP) — Negotiations launched, the differences over the next coronavirus aid package are vast, a gulf between Democrats’ $3 trillion proposal and Republicans $1 trillion counteroffer, with millions of Americans’ jobless benefits, school reopenings and eviction protections at stake.
+WASHINGTON (AP) — The differences over the next coronavirus aid package are vast: Democrats propose $3 trillion in relief and Republicans have a $1 trillion counteroffer.
+At stake are millions of Americans’ jobless benefits, school reopenings and eviction protections.

-It’s unclear whether any agreement can be reached between Congress and President Donald Trump before Friday’s deadline for expiring aid.
+Striking any agreement between Congress and President Donald Trump by Friday’s deadline for expiring aid will be daunting.

 The outcome will be a defining one for the president and the parties heading into the November election as an uneasy nation is watching and waiting for Washington to bring some end to the health crisis and devastating economic fallout.